-Different meta-paths capture different fine-grained associations between items.
-Therefore, each node level representation $\vz^{\phi_k}_i$ are complementary to each other.
-To learn a more informative representation of item $v_i$, we aggregate the node-level representations $\vz^{\phi_k}_i$ through all meta-paths to obtain the semantic-level representation $\vp_i$.
-We define the importance of each meta-path $\beta^{\phi_k}_i$ as:
+where $\alpha^{\phi,t}_{ij}$ is the attention coefficient of the $t$-th head and $\mW_a^t$ is its corresponding projection matrix. \paragraph{\textbf{Path-level Attention.}} Different meta-paths capture different fine-grained typed associations between items; thus, their meta-path-specific representations $\{\vz^{\phi}_i\}$ are complementary to each other.
+To learn a more informative representation of item $v_i$, we aggregate the meta-path representations via a path-level attention mechanism to obtain the semantic-level representation $\vp_i^{r}$.
+We define the importance of each meta-path embedding as: